FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }

 fn handle_func(func: syn::ItemFn) -> TokenStream {
-    // Copy this function's identifier
+    // Copy the function's identifier
     let ident = func.ident.clone();
     // Create a new identifier with a underscore in front of
     // the original identifier